DarwinBaker/AATool/README.md

 ## Installation
 If you're thinking about taking on the All Advancements category or simply want an epic tracker for your survival world, simply download and run "Setup.exe" or extract the zip file from the [Releases](https://github.com/DarwinBaker/AATool/releases) page. (running Setup.exe will install the necessary files in the same folder you ran it).
 By default the program will look in your `AppData\Roaming\.minecraft\saves` folder, but if you're using a custom launcher or have moved your save directory, custom save paths are supported.
 If something isn't right after installing or updating, delete the "assets" folder and run "AAUpdate.exe"

 You will likely run into a Windows SmartScreen pop up stating "Windows protected your PC" when you first run the program.
 You can safely ignore this and click "Run Anyway" and it shouldn't ask again.
+You may have to click "More info" to get the run button to show.

 **DO NOT** install/run any version of this software not downloaded directly from this repository or from the auto-updater.
 I am not responsible if you run something malicious that looks like this but didn't come from here.
 This software is provided "as is", without warranty of any kind.